-The best reporting structure for a company will allow for effective communication and swift progress and will ensure that all elements of cybersecurity are covered, no matter which reporting structure is used.
+The best reporting structure for a company will allow for effective communication and swift progress.
+It will ensure that all cybersecurity elements are covered, no matter which reporting structure is used.

 What Is the Difference between a CIO and a CISO?

-A Chief Information Security Officer (CISO) is typically concerned with the overall security of the computer systems and databases of a corporation.
+A Chief Information Security Officer (CISO) is typically concerned with the overall security of a corporation’s computer systems and databases.
 The Chief Information Officer (CIO) instead, is concerned with general technical issues facing the organization.
 For example, the CIO may work with the budget for new computers or other hardware, or for software upgrades.
 Additionally, a CIO may help determine how the IT department operates and installs new hardware.

 The chief focus for a CISO is security.
 The CISO will have to be familiar with all the systems that are used in the organizations, but they will do so in the context of security.
 For example, the CISO will ensure that security protocols are followed when new hardware is upgraded, or software is installed.
 When the CIO and the CISO work well together, it ensures that the organization’s operations maintain the highest level of efficiency and safety.